ricardocrl/sqlite-cpp-wrapper/README.md

 ## Overview

-This repository includes a C++ SQLite library, built on top of the open-source project: https://github.com/SqliteModernCpp/sqlite_modern_cpp
+C++ SQLite library built on top of the open-source project: https://github.com/SqliteModernCpp/sqlite_modern_cpp

 This project is added as a git submodule, in directory external/.